Why Is Sitework Important?

 It's not unusual for sitework to include installing much of the base and having paving contractors come in and do the surfacing work.

-The installed surfaces need solid engineering underneath them, so it's important to get this part of the job right.
+The installed surfaces need a stable foundation and solid engineering underneath them, so it's important to get this part of the job right.

 Clearing and Grubbing

-Clearing and grubbing is the part of sitework that clears vegetation, such as bushes, shrubs, trees, and other plants from the job site.
+Clearing and grubbing are the aspects of construction sitework that clear vegetation, such as bushes, shrubs, trees, and other plants from the job site.

 Based on the types and the amount of vegetation on your job site, clearing and grubbing can include other processes due to regulatory and environmental considerations.